catamphetamine/cors-proxy-node/README.md

 * `port: number` — The port to listen on.
 Example: `8080`.
 This parameter is ignored when `PORT` environment variable is set.

-* `allowedRequestOrigins?: string[]` — An explicit "whitelist" of allowed HTTP origins to accept proxy requests from.
+* `fromOriginWhitelist?: string[]` — An explicit "whitelist" of allowed HTTP origins to accept proxy requests from.
 If this configuration parameter is specified then only those HTTP origins will be allowed to send HTTP requests to this proxy server.
 Otherwise, all incoming HTTP requests are allowed, regardless of the HTTP origin they came from.

+* `toOriginWhitelist?: string[]` — An explicit "whitelist" of allowed HTTP origins to accept proxy requests towards.
+If this configuration parameter is specified then any incoming HTTP requests towards those destination origins are allowed, regardless of the `fromOriginWhitelist` setting.

 * `cookies?: boolean` — Set to `true` to enable cookies.
 Cookies are disabled by default.
-Enabling cookies requires setting both `allowedRequestOrigins` and `shareCookiesBetweenAllowedRequestOrigins` parameters.
+Enabling cookies requires setting both `fromOriginWhitelist` and `shareCookiesBetweenOriginsInFromOriginWhitelist` parameters.
 Enabling cookies is required when calling [`fetch()`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) with `credentials: "include"` parameter.

-* `shareCookiesBetweenAllowedRequestOrigins?: boolean` — An explicit "opt-in" flag that is required to be set to `true` when enabling cookies.
-The only purpose of this flag is to make it explicit that, when enabled, cookies are shared between all `allowedRequestOrigins` because not everyone realizes that.
+* `shareCookiesBetweenOriginsInFromOriginWhitelist?: boolean` — An explicit "opt-in" flag that is required to be set to `true` when enabling cookies.
+The only purpose of this flag is to make it explicit that, when enabled, cookies are shared between all originas in `fromOriginWhitelist` because not everyone realizes that.
 I myself didn't realize it.

 <!--
 ## Cookies